p-adic Hodge-theoretic properties of \'etale cohomology with mod p coefficients, and the cohomology of Shimura varieties: -adic Hodge theoretic properties of mod cohomology

 Thus we now restrict our attention to the $\W_K$-representation $W$ underlying the potentially semistable Dieudonn\'e module associated to $H^i_{\et}\bigr((X_1)_{/\Kbar},E\bigr)$.
 By \cite{Tsu} this Dieudonn\'e module is naturally identified with the log-crystalline cohomology $H^i\bigr((\cX_1)_s^\times/W(k)^\times\bigr)\otimes_{W(k)}E$ of the special fibre $(\cX_1)_s$ with its natural log-structure.
 Lemma~\ref{lem:intersection} shows that if an intersection of distinct components of the special fibre $(\cX_1)_s$ is non-empty, then the various components appearing must lie in mutually distinct orbits of $I(L/K) \times G$ acting on the set of components.
 Recalling that $J$ denotes the indexing set for the collection $\{D_j\}_{j\in J}$ of $I(L/K)\times G$ -orbits of components of $(\cX_1)_s$, this log-crystalline cohomology may be computed by the following spectral sequence of \cite{Mok}:

+The constructions of~\cite{Tsu,Mok} are both functorial, so that everything here is compatible with the $I(L/K)\times G$-actions.
 Each of the summands in the $E_1$-term is naturally an $I(L/K)\times G$-representation, and furthermore the action of $I(L/K)$ is given by the composite of the action of $G$ with one of the characters $\psi_{\tj}$.
 Thus the $E_1$-terms of this spectral sequence satisfies the claimed property of $W$.
 Thus $W$ also satisfies this property, since it is obtained as a successive extension of subquotients of these $E_1$-terms. \end{proof}

 We are now ready to prove our equivariant versions of Theorems~\ref{thm:first cohom} and \ref{thm:arb cohom}.
 For the first result, we place ourselves in the local case (since the global case immediately reduces to the local case by passing from $K$ to $K_v$).